hussius/publicRNAseqdata/WalkThrough.md

 ![plot of chunk :published log PCA pairwise](figure/:published log PCA pairwise.png)

-Look a bit closer at PCs 1-3 in prcomp:
+Look a bit closer at PCs 1-3 in prcomp (not shown in paper):

 ```r